Skip to content

-How do you think an IT administrator or CEO (who doesn’t have an IT administrator) reacts when he realizes that a malware is just spreading in the company network and the whole operation is slowly coming to a halt?
+How do you think an IT administrator or CEO (who doesn’t have an IT administrator) reacts when they realize that malware is spreading through the company network and operations are slowly coming to a standstill?

 Jim Carry OMG Gif